Clubs and Organizations

 The Epicurean Society is an organization uniting students with a strong interest in food and beverage in an effort to promote industry networking and career aspirations in the food and beverage industry.

-Research and data analytics is at the core of the Hotel School.
-CHRA aims to further establish the importance of research and innovation among the students of the school by connecting students and professors interested in research, and providing an environment where students can share research ideas, receive insight on current research projects, and explore their interests.
+Research and data analytics are at the core of the School of Hotel Administration.
+CHRA aims to further establish the importance of research and innovation among the students of the school, by connecting students and professors interested in research, and providing an environment where students can share research ideas, receive insight on current research projects, and explore their interests.

-HSMAI provides Hotel School students insight into the marketing profession and opportunities to gain valuable marketing experience in the hospitality industry.
+HSMAI provides School of Hotel Administration students insight into the marketing profession and opportunities to gain valuable marketing experience in the hospitality industry.

-The Ambassadors seek to promote a positive image of the Hotel School to all visitors including industry leaders, incoming students, and alumni.
-Ambassadors, who assume the role of student advisors, act as a support system for first-year and transfer students.
+The Ambassadors seek to promote a positive image of the School of Hotel Administration to all visitors, including industry leaders, incoming students, and alumni.
+Ambassadors, who assume the role of student advisors, provide a support system for first-year and transfer students.
 They also serve as hosts for companies holding presentations and receptions at the school.

-HS2 encourages Hotel School students to develop a lifelong spirit of service.
-The organization, formerly known as Hotelies Volunteering Today, is committed to helping students find opportunities to volunteer in their community and apply what they have learned about service in the classroom to making better their community.
+HS2 encourages School of Hotel Administration students to develop a lifelong spirit of service.
+The organization, formerly known as Hotelies Volunteering Today, is committed to helping students find opportunities to volunteer in their communities and apply what they have learned about service in the classroom to bettering those communities.

 NSMH is a national non-profit organization that seeks to promote hospitality education, to foster professional advancement for minorities, and to create awareness of minority diversity in the hospitality industry.
 The Cornell chapter serves as a mechanism to meet the needs of minority students of African, Asian, Hispanic, and Native American descent in the school.

-Sustainable Hospitality seeks to assist in the advancement of sustainable knowledge for students by promoting relationsh ips and experiences in the hospitality industry.
-We hope to provide students with the knowledge and skills to be environmentally sustainable in their future careers and gain industry experience in an exciting field.
+Sustainable Hospitality seeks to assist in the advancement of sustainable knowledge for students by promoting relationships and experiences in the hospitality industry.
+We hope to provide students with the knowledge and skills to be environmentally sustainable in their future careers, and to gain industry experience in an exciting field.

 Wings Society, Cornell

-Ye Hosts is a group of select students who strive to set examples of overall excellence in the Hotel School and to make charitable contributions to their community.
+Ye Hosts is a group of select students who strive to set examples of overall excellence in the School of Hotel Administration and to make charitable contributions to their community.